 All dogs need to see their veterinarian at least once a year, but those who are the best-behaved get the best care.
 It’s difficult to examine and care for dogs who won’t hold still for examination or who try to bite the hospital staff.
 In class, we work on some handling and counter-conditioning exercises to train dogs to behave for handling procedures.
 Here we are working on getting this dog used to having his toe nails trimmed.
 Usually, his owners have to bring him to the groomer or vet where he struggles.

 For some dogs, a gentle leader head collar can help speed up the training because it helps redirect the dog’s attention back to the owners.
-We recommend that owners train their dogs to enjoy wearing this head collar before they try to use it on the dog (We use the same process as training a dog to love their muzzle).
+We recommend that owners train their dogs to enjoy wearing this head collar before they try to use it on the dog.
 For a thorough demonstration, refer to the video in chapter 18 of Low Stress Handling, Restraint and Behavior Modification of Dogs & Cats.

 With this type of approach in dog class, the class becomes about teaching a handful of core exercises that teach the dog that focusing on you and behaving politely are fun.
 Variations of the same exercises are added based on the needs of the individuals in the class.
 These core exercises and their variations can be used in many types of situations to keep your dog out of trouble and to perform more appropriate replacement behaviors instead.
 So, rather than approaching the problem of cat distractions, bike distractions, and other distractions like they are separate problems with completely different solutions, we teach solutions that can be used across many situations.
 Overall, we feel our global approach allows the dog-human teams to improve at an incredibly fast rate and provides a structured way for humans and their dogs to really enjoy each other’s company.

 Dr. Yin passed away in 2014 but her memory and work live on.